-- liver problems, including: - o rare liver tumors - jaundice (cholestasis), especially if you previously had cholestasis of pregnancy.
-Call your healthcare provider if you have yellowing of your skin or eyes. - high blood pressure.
-You should see your healthcare provider for a yearly check of your blood pressure. - gallbladder problems - changes in the sugar and fat (cholesterol and triglycerides) levels in your blood - new or worsening headaches including migraine headaches - irregular or unusual vaginal bleeding and spotting between your menstrual periods, especially during the first 3 months of taking levonorgestrel and ethinyl estradiol tablets. - depression - possible cancer in your breast and cervix - swelling of your skin especially around your mouth, eyes, and in your throat (angioedema).
+- liver problems, including: - o rare liver tumors - o jaundice (cholestasis), especially if you previously had cholestasis of pregnancy. - high blood pressure.
+You should see your healthcare provider to check of your blood pressure regularly. - gallbladder problems - changes in the sugar and fat (cholesterol and triglycerides) levels in your blood - new or worsening headaches including migraine headaches - irregular or unusual vaginal bleeding and spotting between your menstrual periods, especially during the first 3 months of taking levonorgestrel and ethinyl estradiol tablets. - depression, especially if you have had depression in the past.
+Call your healthcare provider immediately if you have any thoughts of harming yourself.

+- possible cancer in your breast and cervix - swelling of your skin especially around your mouth, eyes, and in your throat (angioedema).
 Call your healthcare provider if you have a swollen face, lips, mouth tongue or throat, which may lead to difficulty swallowing or breathing.
 Your chance of having angioedema is higher if you have a history of angioedema. - dark patches of skin around your forehead, nose, cheeks and around your mouth, especially during pregnancy (chloasma).
 Women who tend to get chloasma should avoid spending a long time in sunlight, tanning booths, and under sun lamps while taking levonorgestrel and ethinyl estradiol tablets.
 Use sunscreen if you have to be in the sunlight.